passionlim/intensive/Script_Gathering.md

 # [Topic] Gathering

+## Introduce Holidays in your country.
+- which holiday is the biggest?
+- What do people do on that day?
+- Are there any special foods for that day?

+## Introduce specific holiday
+- How do you celebrate the holiday?
+- What activity does your family do on that day?

 ## Compare the past gathering culture to modern gathering culture.
 What has changed?

 Eva, you seem interested in our holiday.
 I’ll give you a description about the changes of our holidays.
 Let me give you some details.
 Please focus on my explanation.